Preparation

 Avoid skin trauma

-No harsh scrubs, exfoliating acids, or aggressive shaving
+Do not use harsh scrubs, exfoliating acids, or aggressive shaving.

-Avoid anything that leaves the skin raw, inflamed, or broken
+Avoid anything that leaves the skin raw, inflamed, or compromised.

 Plan for a calm recovery window